TrustCloud Terms of Service

 9.2.
 Governing Law: The laws of the Commonwealth of Massachusetts govern any action arising out of this Agreement without regard to its principles of conflicts of law.

 9.3.
-Notice: The communications between you and TrustCloud may take place via electronic means, including via the Services or email.
-For contractual purposes, you (a) consent to receive communications from TrustCloud in an electronic form; and (b) agree that all terms and conditions, agreements, notices, disclosures, and other communications that TrustCloud provides to you electronically satisfy any legal requirement that such communications would satisfy if it were to be in writing.
+Notice: The communications between Client and TrustCloud may take place via electronic means, including via the Services or email.
+For contractual purposes, each party (a) consents to receive communications from the other in an electronic form; and (b) agree that all terms and conditions, agreements, notices, disclosures, and other communications that one party provides to the other party electronically satisfy any legal requirement that such communications would satisfy if it were to be in writing.